Blog • Data • March 20, 2026

 What shoppers actually click

 Before interpreting the conversion data, it helps to see what SRP buttons shoppers actually use.
-Over 90 days, VDP click-throughs account for 36.7% of all SRP button clicks.
-Check availability is second at 21.6%, followed by payment estimate at 14.1%.
+Over the study window, VDP click-throughs account for the largest share of SRP button clicks.
+Check availability is next, followed by payment estimate.

 The takeaway: shoppers use SRP buttons primarily to navigate deeper (VDP) and to take lead-generating actions (check availability, estimate).
 The buttons aren't just decorative.
 They're functioning as a second conversion surface layered on top of your inventory listings.